PygmalionAI/blog/src/content/posts/introducing_metharme2/index.md

 ### Training the Models
 While the general public has not seen us release any major models for (too many) months, that doesn't mean we haven't been training any new ones.
 For the past few months, we've been experimenting and gaining experience in fine-tuning new models by sending potential release candidates to a team of testers.
 Through their help, we've iterated constantly upon feedback to create a model that's ready for release and worth the weight.
 Let's go into the specifics of our latest models.

 We have released fine-tunes of the **Llama-2** base model in two sizes: 7B and 13B.
-Our 7B model was trained on 8x A40s graciously provided by [Arc Compute](https://www.arccompute.io/) on our full 432M token dataset, while our 13B model was trained on 8x H100s loaned to us by a generous donor.
+Our 7B model was trained on 8x A40s on our full 432M token dataset, while our 13B model was trained on 8x H100s on the same dataset.

 Though we initially used our own repo for training the models, we later switched to the [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) codebase for more efficient and streamlined training process.